Rights group, Maine abortion provider aim to halt “gag rule”

-A reproductive rights organization is filing a federal lawsuit on behalf of a Maine health care provider to try to block new rules for family-planning grants that are backed by the Trump administration.
+A reproductive rights organization announced Wednesday that it is filing a federal lawsuit on behalf of a Maine health care provider in an attempt to block new rules for family planning grants backed by the Trump administration.

 The U.S. Department of Health and Human Services announced new rules last week to prohibit family planning clinics funded by the federal Title X program from making abortion referrals.
-The New York City-based Center for Reproduction Rights announced on Wednesday that it's filing a lawsuit against the rules on behalf of Maine Family Planning.
+The New York City-based Center for Reproduction Rights said it's filing a lawsuit in U.S. District Court in Maine against the rules on behalf of Maine Family Planning, which is the largest reproductive health care organization in the state.

+The new rules could cause all but one of its 18 clinics in the state to cease performing abortions, said George Hill, president and chief executive officer of Maine Family Planning.
+That's because the new rules require "clear financial and physical separation" between Title X funded projects and facilities where abortions are performed, he said.

 Sign Up and Save